Success is within reach.

 #2 Using a Representative Sample

 Sample size is not the only consideration for working with complex sample matrices.
-It is crucial to ensure that a representative sample be used for accurate determination of an analyte.
+It is crucial to ensure that a representative sample is used for the accurate determination of an analyte.
 A representative sample is one that embodies the sample matrix as a whole in that it contains all the parts all of the parent product or sample in the correct ratios.
 This is especially important for samples that are not homogeneous by default, such as spice blends or soil.
-If results are not repeatable, even when proper measurement technique is used, the likely source of error is a non-representative sample.
+If results are not repeatable, even when a proper measurement technique is used, the likely source of error is a non-representative sample.

 There be times when it is hard to guarantee a representative sample within the sample size range recommended for the method.
-If this is a case, a dilution is an excellent way to both assuring a representative sample, while still using a sample size that is suitable for good data resolution.
+If this is the case, a dilution is an excellent way to both assuring a representative sample, while still using a sample size that is suitable for good data resolution.
 A dilution is also a good idea if the sample size suggested by the previous section is too small to practically measure out.
 With a dilution, a larger amount of sample is weighed and added to a volumetric flask.
 Deionized water is added to the flask to bring the contents to the desired volume.
-The mixture is then allowed to stir for a period of time to become homogenized and or to extract the analyte.
+The mixture is then allowed to stir for a period of time to become homogenized and extract the analyte.
 A small aliquot of this mixture is then titrated to an endpoint.
 With the Hanna Instruments automatic titration systems, the user is able to program the dilution into the titrator, so the results will be adjusted for the dilution factor.

 To program a dilution into the titrator you will need:

 #3 Using the Proper Measurement Tools and Techniques